Lake-Tuggeranong-College/Holocron/Cyber/_projects/Home Network/Smart House Network Design.md

 When connecting the devices, connect `D0` on the lamp to `D1` on the MCU.
 Connect the MCU `D0` to pin `D0` on the switch, as shown below.

+> [!info] D0, D1 are examples of pins to connect devices to the MCU/Components.
+This is an equivalent concept as with Arduinos with digital pins.

 ![[smartLightsPins.png]]

 ### Programming the MCU

+> [!info] MCU stands for MicroController Unit.
+An Arduino is an example of a microcontroller unit.

 Click on the MCU and change to the Programming tab.
 Select the default `Blink (Javascript)` file and choose delete.
 When asked if you are sure you want to delete click Yes.
 ![[smartLightsDeleteBlink.png]]